-Every day we see ours in email subject lines and watch product retargeting ads follow us around the web.
+Every day we see our names in email subject lines and watch product retargeting ads follow us around the web.
 Digital marketing seems to have reached a creepy level of personalization, but there’s a reason for that:

-We all like to hear our owns, get personalized offers, and buy services tailored to our specific needs.
+We all like to hear our own names, get personalized offers, and buy services tailored to our specific needs.
 Basically, we like to feel special — and the same goes for your potential client.

 As a job hunter, you wouldn’t send the same cover letter to two different employers, so what makes you think a cookie-cutter proposal will win your prospect over?